What Is Credit?

 Credit is usually granted with a repayment structure.
 The length or term of the loan, payment schedule, interest rates, fees and other terms are agreed upon by the lender and the borrower.
 The amount of money borrowed is called debt

-Sometimes, a reference to your “credit” may actually refer to your traditional credit report—more properly called your credit history—which lists all the types of credit you use.
+Sometimes, a reference to your “credit” may actually refer to your credit report—more properly called your credit history—which lists all the types of credit you use.
 In other cases, it may refer to your credit score, which is a number calculated based on the information in your credit history.

 What is alternative credit?